efrainhgmx/black-jack21/README.md

 # black-jack21
-Black Jack game in JavaScript
+Black Jack game in JavaScript using JS modules and private code